 The Department of Near Eastern Studies welcomes two new faculty members Seema Golestaneh and Parisa Vaziri.
 Dr. Golestaneh is an assistant professor in the Department of Near Eastern Studies and Dr. Vaziri shares an assistant professorship between Comparative Literature and Near Eastern Studies.
 They are both teaching new courses in the Fall 2018 semester (see course descriptions below).

-Seema Golestaneh recieved her Ph.D. in Socio-Cultural Anthropology from Columbia University in 2014.
+Seema Golestaneh received her Ph.D. in Socio-Cultural Anthropology from Columbia University in 2014.
 Her research analyzes experiences of the metaphysical in post-revolutionary Iran and engages with discourses of knowledge production, systems of governance, anthropologies of the imagination, literary cultures and the intersections of aesthetics and anthropology.

 NEW COURSES Fall 2018: